GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 Since identity proofing requires an actual person's PII, we don't have a good mechanism for automated testing of the live proofing flow.
 As a work-around, we test by proofing in staging, then cutting a release from the code deployed to staging.

-Before cutting a release, make sure to test in staging.
 If there are specific commits that need to be deployed, make sure to recycle staging first to include those commits.

-Once you've run through proofing in staging, the next step is to cut a release from the code that is deployed to staging.
+Once you've run through proofing in staging, the next step is to cut a release from the code that is deployed to staging in `main`.

 #### Cut a release branch